 Telecommuting is a management option that allows an employee to work at home or an alternate work site; it is not an employee entitlement.
+The purpose of telecommuting as outlined in Connecticut General Statute 5-248i(a) is to: (1) Increase worker efficiency and productivity; (2) benefit the environment; and (3) reduce traffic congestion."
 Telecommuting does not change the hours of work.
-An employee may be considered for this option when the following minimum criteria are met: